anwaldt/sound_synthesis_introduction/Website/posts/Additive_Spectral/spectral-introduction.rst

 :math:`\displaystyle y = \sum\limits_{i=1}^{\infty} a_i \ sin(2 \pi f_i \ t +\varphi_i )`

 When applying this principle to musical sounds, a simplified model can be used to generate basic timbres.
 All sinusoidal components become integer multiples of a fundamental freuquency :math:`f_0`, so called harmonics, with a maximum number of partials :math:`N_{part}`.
-In a very reduced model, the phases of the partials can be ignored:
+In an even further reduced model, the phases of the partials can be ignored:

 :math:`\displaystyle y (t) = \sum\limits_{n=1}^{N_{part}} a_n(t) \ sin(2 \ \pi \ n \ f_0 (t)  \ t)`

+---

-As following sections on spectral modeling show, a more advanved model is needed to synthesize musical sounds which are indistinguishable from the original.
+As following sections on spectral modeling show, a more advanced model is needed to synthesize musical sounds which are indistinguishable from the original.
 This includes the partials' phase, inharmonicities as deviations from exact integer multiples, noise components and transients.
 However, depending of the number of partials and the